Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/ContinousIntegrationContinousDeployment.md

 there is a script for the droplet swarm (minitwit-api-swarm.tf), one for terraform vars (minitwit.auto.tfvars) and a provider file (provider.tf) where variables are published.
+Then there's separate files for the client, database and seq.
+When running terraform commands it compiles all files together, as if it was all in the same file.

+We managed to get terraform to create droplet.
+Whether it actually works will be tested another day